William Mulvihill

-William Patrick Mulvihill (June 25, 1923 – September 17, 2004) was an American author of several novels, most notable of which is the New York Times bestseller The Sands of Kalahari, which was later adapted into the movie Sands of the Kalahari by Paramount in 1965.
+William Patrick Mulvihill (June 25, 1923 – September 17, 2004) was an American author of several novels.
+Most notably, he wrote the New York Times bestseller, The Sands of Kalahari, which was later adapted into the movie by Paramount in 1965.

 Early life

-Mulvihill was born June 25, 1923, in Sag Harbor, New York, The youngest child and son of Lieutenant Commander Daniel F. Mulvihill and Anna McDonough.
+Mulvihill was born on June 25, 1923, in Sag Harbor, New York, the youngest child and son of Lieutenant Commander Daniel F. Mulvihill and Anna McDonough.
 As a child, Mulvihill was intensely interested in the outdoors.

 Military career

-While a student at Cornell University, he was a member of the Army Enlisted Reserve.
-He completed boot camp at Fort Dix, New Jersey, and then infantry training at Ft.
+While a student at Cornell University, Mulvihill was a member of the Army Enlisted Reserve.
+He completed boot camp at Fort Dix, New Jersey, and infantry training at Ft.
 Benning, Georgia.
-In 1942 he was sent to the University of New Hampshire for the Army Specialized Training Program, upon completion he would have been commissioned as a second lieutenant in the OSS.
-However, before he could finish ASTP, Mulvihill was sent to Fort Bragg, North Carolina, to receive field artillery training.
+In 1942, he was sent to the University of New Hampshire for the Army Specialized Training Program (ASTP).
+Upon completion, he would have been commissioned as a second lieutenant in the Office of Strategic Services (OSS).
+However, Mulvihill was sent to Fort Bragg, North Carolina, to receive field artillery training before he could finish ASTP.

-He was then sent to the south of England for approximately a month, arriving in Europe after the D-Day invasion.
-Because of his command of the German language and additional Army language training, he served as a forward observer with both the 78th Division and the 2nd Ranger Battalion during campaigns in the Ardennes, Rhineland and Central Europe, and experienced combat at the Battle of the Bulge, attaining the rank of corporal and squad leader.
-Upon return to the United States, he completed his studies at Cornell, earning a bachelor's degree in German literature.
+Mulvihill was then sent to the south of England for approximately a month, arriving in Europe after the D-Day invasion.
+Due to his command of the German language and additional Army language training, he served as a forward observer with both the 78th Division and the 2nd Ranger Battalion during campaigns in the Ardennes, Rhineland and Central Europe, and experienced combat at the Battle of the Bulge, attaining the rank of Corporal and Squad Leader.
+Upon his return to the United States, he completed his studies at Cornell, earning a bachelor's degree in German literature.

 Education

 Mulvihill attended the one-room schoolhouse of St. Andrew's Catholic School and Pierson High School.
 He graduated from Cornell University with a bachelor's degree in German literature, and a master's degree in Teaching (history) from Columbia University.
-Afterwards he continued with post-masters studies at C W Post University, where he later also taught creative writing.
+Afterwards, he continued with post-masters studies at C W Post University, where he later taught creative writing.

 Personal life

-He married Mary Marceau an on June 18, 1946, in Winchester, Massachusetts and remained married for over 58 years.
-They had two daughters: Nancy Mulvihill and MaryAnn Mulvihill-Decker. and two sons-in-law: Charles Tongren and Daniel Mulvihill-Decker.
+Mulvihill married Mary Marceau an on June 18, 1946, in Winchester, Massachusetts and remained married for over 58 years.
+They had two daughters; Nancy Mulvihill and MaryAnn Mulvihill-Decker.